ublue-os/website/docs/images/bluefin/developer-experience.md

 # `bluefin-dx` - The Bluefin Developer Experience

 Bluefin Developer Experience (`bluefin-dx`) is a dedicated developer image with bundled tools.
+Unlike traditional Linux systems, the operating system and developer environment are explicitly and purposely decoupled.
+This means that tooling is not installed on the host, and is instead containerized, in a virtual machine, or scoped to the user's home directory.
 It is designed to meet the following use cases:

 - Endeavors to be the world's most powerful [cloud native developer environment](https://landscape.cncf.io/)